gazebosim/docs/tutorials/actors_demo/actors_demo.md

 ## Scripted trajectory

 This is the high level animation of actors, which consists of specifying a series of poses to be reached at specific times.
-Ignition gazebo takes care of interpolating the motion between them so the movement is fluid.
+Ignition Gazebo takes care of interpolating the motion between them so the movement is fluid.

-We can make our actor follows the specified trajectory forever and to start playing as soon as the world is loaded as follows:
+We can make our actor follow the specified trajectory forever and start playing as soon as the world is loaded as follows:

 ```xml
 <script>